QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Conclusion

 \section{Conclusion}

-In this paper, we introduced \sys, a novel and efficient federated unlearning method that incorporates dataset distillation to address the challenges of erasing data from a trained ML model. \sys has clients produce and use a compact, distilled dataset that drastically reduces computational overhead during the unlearning and recovery phases. \sys elegantly combines the gradient matching DD and FL processes, allowing for gradient reuse and thereby further reducing computational overhead.
-Empirical evaluations on three standard datasets confirmed the effectiveness and efficiency of \sys, demonstrating a remarkable acceleration in the unlearning process compared to existing federated unlearning approaches.
+We introduced \sys, a novel and efficient federated unlearning method in which clients generate and use synthetic datasets for unlearning.
+These synthetic datasets are a compact representation of the gradient information generated during training.
+To unlearn specific samples, clients execute stochastic gradient ascent (SGA) with synthetic dataset instead of the original training data.
+Recovery on remaining samples also takes place via synthetic datasets.
+Empirical evaluations using three standard datasets and \ac{SOTA} baselines confirm the effectiveness and efficiency of \sys, demonstrating a remarkable acceleration in the unlearning process compared to existing federated unlearning approaches.